 Big Bad Voodoo Daddy

-The swing/jazz band Big Bad Voodoo Daddy, the band that made swing cool again, was given its name by a musical legend.
-When co-founder Scotty Morris went to a concert given by blues giant Albert Collins, he asked for an autograph.
-Collins wrote “To the Big Bad Voodoo Daddy,” and Morris picked up the name for the band he was forming in the 1990s.
-Now, more than 28 years later, the show still has its original core line-up of Morris on lead vocals and guitar, Kurt Sodergren on drums, Dirk Shumaker on double bass and vocals, Andy Rowley on baritone sax and vocals, Glen “The Kid” Marhevka on trumpet, Karl Hunter on sax and clarinet and Joshua Levy on piano.
+Big Bad Voodoo Daddy was formed in Ventura, California in the 1990s, and was given its name by a musical legend.
+When co-founder Scotty Morris went to a concert by blues giant Albert Collins, he asked for an autograph.
+Collins wrote “To the Big Bad Voodoo Daddy” and Morris picked up the name for the band he was forming.
+Now, 30 years later, the group still has its original core line-up of Morris on lead vocals and guitar, Kurt Sodergren on drums, Dirk Shumaker on double bass and vocals, Andy Rowley on baritone sax and vocals, Glen “The Kid” Marhevka on trumpet, Karl Hunter on sax and clarinet and Joshua Levy on piano.

 Marhevka said audiences should expect that high energy.
 “Our shows are energetic,” he said.
 “We feature five horns and everyone runs around playing solos non-stop from the second we hit the stage.
 It’s uplifting.
 Even if it’s your first time hearing us, you walk away smiling.
 We’re excellent in front of audiences; we work well in front of people.
 This band has that showmanship and musicality.”